Willy-Kimura/FontsInstaller/README.md

 Though under very rare circumstances would fonts fail to install, the `InstallationCompleted` event will help determine whether the entire process was successful and the fonts that failed to install.
 You can view the list of these fonts using the argument property `FontsNotInstalled`.
 Alternatively, to view the list of fonts installed, use the argument property `FontsInstalled`.

-After the fonts-installation process has been completed, the library automatically restarts your application in order for the font changes to be effected in your Forms. *Please note that this task is mandatory since fonts' resource initialization occurs whenever an application is loaded in memory*.
+After the fonts-installation process has been completed, the library will restart your application in order for the font changes to be effected in all Forms. *Please note that this task is mandatory since fonts' resource initialization occurs whenever an application is loaded in memory*.
 This then means that once the installation task completes, a restart is invoked and the application restarted.
-You can however intercept this behavioral event either by adding an `ApplicationRestarting` event or setting the `AutoRestart` property to `false`.
+You can however intercept this behaviour either by adding an `ApplicationRestarting` event or setting the `AutoRestart` property to `false`.

 Here's an example using the event described to control the restart event: